ihgs/chart_with_vega_docs/PRIVACY_POLICY.md

 ### Data Storage

-Since this app is a static site on GitHub Pages, there is no backend server or database.
+Since this app is a static site hosted on GitHub Pages, there is no backend server or database.
 Therefore, no personal data is stored or retained.

 ### Changes to This Privacy Policy